I know what you’re thinking... Jenn, I thought you teach all about no or low code page builders! HTML and CSS are like a foreign language and scary.

 Now let’s dive into how some basic knowledge on the subject can help.

-HTML what is going on behind the scenes of your page builder.
+HTML is what is going on behind the scenes of your page builder.
 It’s the foundation you’re not necessarily seeing.
 It's totally necessary and it's what tools like page builders are still doing, just letting you only see the visual result of it, not the code result.

 HTML is how Google is going to read your website.